-Schools will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we, school, would otherwise perform in respect of our own staff.
+Schools will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we, school, would otherwise perform in respect of our own staff and school will obtain written evidence of safeguarding arrangements for each Alternative Provision placement.